- Code HIST1214

 See Future Offerings

 The modern world is a product of centuries of conflict, rivalry and strategic cooperation between empires seeking to expand or protect their power across domains spanning from economic systems to religion and culture.
-Throughout Europe, Asia, the Americas, Africa, and the Pacific, the past 800 years have seen radical historical transformations as empires rose, sought to create and sustain the conditions of their dominance, and fell.
+Throughout Europe and the Mediterranean, Asia, the Americas, Africa, and the Pacific, the past 2000 years have seen radical historical transformations as empires rose, sought to create and sustain the conditions of their dominance, and fell.
 Understanding these dynamics has also been among the most innovative areas of historical inquiry.
-This course explores these processes and how historians have interpreted their significance and legacies, from the Mongol conquests and the late Crusades to the present.
-It places the complex and always contested ‘rise of the West’ in a global frame by investigating a range of topics from Eurasian dynasties and the Spanish conquest of the Americas and the colonisation of India, Australia and New Zealand, to the Cold War.
+This course explores these processes and how historians have interpreted their significance and legacies, from the Roman Empire to the present.
+It places the complex and always contested ‘rise of the West’ in a global frame by investigating a range of topics from early Medieval kingdoms, the Spanish conquest of the Americas and the colonisation of India, Australia and New Zealand, to the Cold War.
 In doing so, it explores the technologies that enabled imperial growth, the ideologies that legitimated it, the resistance of many who fought against it, and associated movements of populations and international relations.
 Through a diversity of historical perspectives, it examines the impact of imperial exchanges in transforming institutions, environments and modes of life.

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate a good understanding of major transitions, processes and developments in the modern history of empires;
+- demonstrate a good understanding of major transitions, processes and developments in the history of empires;

 - evaluate and critically analyse case studies illustrating important themes and issues in the history of empires;